 Greta Gauhe is a german dance artist who works mainly in the Uk.
 The foundation of her contemporary dance career was laid at the Iwanson School of Contemporary Dance in Munich, and consolidated during a BA (Hons) in Dance Theatre as well as a Diploma in Dance Studies at the Trinity Laban Conservatoire in London.
 She loves to explore and develop what dance has to offer, both as a performer and choreographer and she also has the desire to engage with the public and other artists.
 This eventually led her to establish her own dance company: The Follow Through Collective collaborates with artists from various backgrounds in order to combine different art forms on stage, often creating a multi-channel experience.
 In the meantime, she performed works by Florence Peake & Eve Stainton, Livia Ritae, Sasha Roubicek, Matthias Sperling, Matta Sakka, Anna Williams, Marie Yagami and she has been a dancer at the theatre in Würzburg.
 Currently, she is graduating with a MA in Performance from the London Contemporary Dance School and she continued her studies during the MFA in Choreography at the Trinity Laban Conservatoire.
-She is very honoured to have received the Leverhulme Arts Scholarship this year!
+She is very honoured to have received the Leverhulme Arts Scholarship in 2020!

 Andy Trewren/ Composer